| | |

 How to Roll Out Hard Chilled Cookie Disk

-- Cut out as many cookies as you can.
-Gather scraps and to the scraps add a chilled piece of cut-up cookie dough you set aside.
-Re-roll and repeat until you are done with all the cookies.
-Place the cookies on a light-colored baking sheet lined with parchment paper or perforated.
-Chill the cutouts in the fridge for about 10 minutes, or in the freezer for 5.
+• Cut out as many cookies as you can from the rolled dough.
+Gather the scraps and combine them with one of the chilled dough pieces you set aside earlier.
+Re-roll the dough and repeat the process until all the dough is used.
+Transfer the cookies onto a light-colored baking sheet lined with parchment paper or a perforated baking mat.
+Before baking, chill the cutouts in the refrigerator for about 10 minutes or in the freezer for 5 minutes to help them keep their shape.

 Bake